tupui/batman/doc/introduction.rst

 The package is composed of several python modules which are self contained within the directory ``batman``.
 Following is a quick reference:

-* :py:mod:`batman.ui`: command line interface,
+* :py:mod:`ui`: command line interface,
-* :py:mod:`batman.driver`: contains the main functions,
+* :py:mod:`driver`: contains the main functions,
-* :py:mod:`batman.uq`: uncertainty quantification,
+* :py:mod:`uq`: uncertainty quantification,
-* :py:mod:`batman.surrogate`: constructs the surrogate model,
+* :py:mod:`surrogate`: constructs the surrogate model,
-* :py:mod:`batman.space`: defines the (re)sampling space,
+* :py:mod:`space`: defines the (re)sampling space,
-* :py:mod:`batman.pod`: constructs the POD,
+* :py:mod:`pod`: constructs the POD,
-* :py:mod:`batman.tasks`: defines the context to compute each snapshot from,
+* :py:mod:`tasks`: defines the context to compute each snapshot from,
-* :py:mod:`batman.functions`: defines usefull test functions,
+* :py:mod:`functions`: defines usefull test functions,
-* :py:mod:`batman.misc`: defines the logging configuration and the settings schema.
+* :py:mod:`misc`: defines the logging configuration and the settings schema.

 Using it
 ........

 After BATMAN has been installed, ``batman`` is available as a command line tool or it can be imported in python.
-The CLI is defined in :py:mod:`batman.ui`.
-The module imports the package and use the function defined in :py:mod:`batman.driver`.
+The CLI is defined in :py:mod:`ui`.
+The module imports the package and use the function defined in :py:mod:`driver`.

 Thus BATMAN is launched using::

     batman settings.json

 .. seealso:: The definition of the case is to be filled in ``settings.json``.
-Refer to :ref:`settings`.
+Refer to :ref:`CLI <cli>`.

 An ``output`` directory is created and it contains the results of the computation splited across the following folders: